k2view-academy/K2View-Academy/articles/05_DB_interfaces/04_creating_a_new_database_interface.md

 ### How Do I Create a Database Interface?

 1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces** and select **New Interface**.\
-The following screenshot displays a list of existing [Interface Types](/articles/05_DB_interfaces/10_database_types.md), both built-in and created in the project.
+The following screenshot displays a list of available Interface Types.
      * ![image](images/05_04_icon1.png) = DB interfaces.
      * ![image](images/05_04_icon2.png) = Non-DB interfaces.